dfreire770/FindMe/README.md

 * Google Maps API
 * Firebase

-Warning: This app sends SMS messages to a defined CelLphone Number.
+Warning: This app sends SMS messages to a defined Cellphone Number.
 Fees may be applyied.

 ## How it works
 This App was created for Android Nougat.
 If you plan to use it, you'll probably need to update a couple of classes.